epfl-ada/ada-2022-project-addaxx/README.md

     2. Move the node to the community that maximizes the increase in modularity.
 3. Return the communities.

 - It is worth mentioning that the Louvain algorithm is a heuristic algorithm and does not guarantee to find the optimal partition of the network.
 The randomisation of the algorithm can lead to different results each time it is run.
-In order to overcome this, for simplicity, we fixed the random seed, but in the future we might considere ways to  increase the determinism of the algorithm such as running it multiple times and taking the partition that maximizes the average modularity of the respective communities or potentially comparing multiple community discovery algorithms according to the same principle.
+In order to overcome this, for simplicity, we ran the algorithm multiple times and taking the partition that maximizes the average modularity of the respective communities or potentially comparing multiple community discovery algorithms according to the same principle.

-## Proposed timeline

-- 25.11: step 1 and 2
-- 02.12: homework 2 :)
-- 09.12: step 3 and 4
-- 16.12: step 5
-- 23.12: step 6

 ## Team organization

-- Ahmed : scrapping, data processing, network actors analysis
+- Ahmed : scrapping, data processing, time slicing, map visualization
-- Aziz : scrapping,  network time analysis, website
+- Aziz : scrapping,  network time analysis, communities characterization , notebook organization
-- Loïc: organize meetings, network visualization, data processing
+- Loïc: organize meetings, network visualization, inter-communities relationships, website
-- Solène : network visualization, data story, network movies analysis
+- Solène : network visualization, data story, network movies analysis, website